Woman Researching Charts

 While it's a fairly new service, the early results have been great — as of January 2024, it's outperforming the S&P by a factor of 2.5x, which is why it ranks second on our list of the best investing newsletters.

-Alpha Picks is not included in Seeking Alpha Premium, and costs $499/year (though you can get an introductory offer of $449 through this link).
+Alpha Picks is not included in Seeking Alpha Premium and costs $499/year.
+You can get your first year of Alpha Picks at an introductory price of $409 (it's also on sale for Black Friday).

 You can read more about the service, including my results from investing in its stock picks, in my Alpha Picks Review.